 Awkward Array’s broadcasting manages to have it both ways by applying the following rules:

-If a dimension is regular (i.e.
+If all dimensions are regular (i.e.

 ak.types.RegularType), like NumPy, implicit broadcasting aligns to the right, like NumPy.

-If a dimension is variable (i.e.
+If any dimension is variable (i.e.

 ak.types.ListType), which can never be true of NumPy, implicit broadcasting aligns to the left.